 The MMU-500 requires a programming interface to permit the software to configure the controller and to initialize the memory devices.
-For information about using the 64-bit AXI4 programming interface, see Modes of operation and execution.
+See Modes of operation and execution for information about using the 64-bit AXI4 programming interface.

 This interface operates at the same frequency as the TCU clock.